erdg/picolisp-osc/README.md

 ```

 #### Picolisp DB
-`osc.l` implements an OO wrapper over the functions in `liblo.l`, bringing all the goodness into the PicoLisp DB.
-This may be a terrible idea.
+`osc.l` implements an OO wrapper over the functions in `liblo.l`, bringing all that goodness to the PicoLisp DB.
+This may be a terrible, clunky, or terribly clunky idea.

 A session at the PicoLisp repl might look something like this: